Skip to content

 Step 2: Create Namespace

-For easier management, install DataKit in the datakit namespace.
+For ease of management, install DataKit into the datakit namespace.

 image